dennybiasiolli/reveal.js/slides/django-squashmigrations/do-you-really-want-to-speedup-tests.md

 />

 <small>

-Re-creating migrations from scratch and doing a lot of manual tasks?
+Re-creating migrations from scratch<br>
+with the risk of having to do a lot of manual tasks?
 </small>